singchia/singchia.github.io/_posts/2017-11-25-An-Introduction-Of-Hierarchical-Timing-Wheels.md

 ![](/img/timingwheels/ticking1.jpg)

 #### ticking 6
 Since nothing special happened from ticking 1 to ticking 5, they've all omitted.
-At ticking 6, the **ticks** set in ticking 1 fired.
+At ticking 6, the **ticks** set at ticking 1 fired.
 ![](/img/timingwheels/ticking6.jpg)

 #### ticking 7